ductwork/ductwork.github.io/advanced/concurrency.md

 - Monitors its pipeline's current stage
 - Checks when all steps in a stage reach `advancing` status
 - Transitions the pipeline to the next stage when ready
-- Sleeps for `pipeline.polling_timeout` seconds when no work is available
+- Sleeps for `pipeline_advancer.polling_timeout` seconds when no work is available

 ### Job Worker Processes